Emeritus Faculty Benefits, Policies, and Procedures

 - Faculty member initiates Application for Emeritus Status form at time of retirement.

-- Form is signed by faculty member, department head, dean or vice president, and regional or USU Eastern administrator when appropriate, and sent to the Provost’s Office for provost’s signature.
+- Form is signed by faculty member, department head, dean or vice president, and regional or USU Eastern administrator when appropriate, and sent to Megan Coster in the Provost’s Office for rank and retirement verification and facilitation of provost’s signature.

 - President will review, approve and send letter notifying faculty member that this request has been approved.
 Copies will be sent to: department head; dean; provost; regional or USU Eastern administrator when appropriate; Alumni Relations; and Parking and Transportation.